A line of colourful box files on a shelf.

 3. Uphold the appeal in part, in which case the Disciplinary Appeals Committee may substitute another disciplinary sanction if they feel this is appropriate.
 All sanctions available under this procedure shall be available to the Disciplinary Appeals Committee for this purpose, except that they may not impose a greater penalty than was originally imposed.

-2. The Disciplinary Appeals Committee may also make written recommendations to the General Manager or SRC.
-All parties must be informed of the outcome in writing within ten working days of the decision.
+2. The Disciplinary Appeals Committee may also make written recommendations to the CEO.
+All parties must be informed of the outcome in writing within ten (10) working days of the decision.
 The decision of the Disciplinary Appeals Committee will be final and will mark the end of these procedures.

 1. Written Warnings